-- In 2003, 3% of female high school students and 5% of male high school students in North Dakota reported having had sexual intercourse before age 13 compared to 4% of female high school students and 10% of male high school students nationwide. - In 2003, 12% of female high school students and 13% of male high school students in North Dakota reported having had four or more lifetime sexual partners compared to 11% of female high school students and 18% of male high school students nationwide. - In 2003, 35% of female high school students and 28% of male high school students in North Dakota reported being currently sexually active (defined as having had sexual intercourse in the three months prior to the survey) compared to 35% of females and 34% of males nationwide. - In 2003, among those high school students who reported being currently sexually active, 29% of females and 39% of males in North Dakota reported having used alcohol or drugs the last time they had sexual intercourse compared to 21% of females and 30% of males nationwide. - In 2003, among those high school students who reported being currently sexually active, 63% of females and 71% of males in North Dakota reported having used condoms the last time they had sexual intercourse compared to 57% of females and 69% of males nationwide. - In 2003, among those high school students who reported being currently sexually active, 26% of females and 16% of males in North Dakota reported having used birth control pills the last time they had sexual intercourse compared to 21% of females and 13% of males nationwide. - In 2003, 92% of high school students in North Dakota reported having been taught about AIDS/HIV in school compared to 88% of high school students nationwide. - In 2000, North Dakota's abortion rate was 8 per 1,000 women ages 15-19 compared to a teen abortion rate of 24 per 1,000 nationwide.3 - In 2001, North Dakota's birth rate was 27 per 1,000 women ages 15-19 compared to a teen birth rate of 45 per 1,000 nationwide.4
+- In 2003, 44% of female high school students and 42% of male high school students in North Dakota reported ever having had sexual intercourse compared to 45% of female high school students and 48% of male high school students nationwide. - In 2003, 3% of female high school students and 5% of male high school students in North Dakota reported having had sexual intercourse before age 13 compared to 4% of female high school students and 10% of male high school students nationwide. - In 2003, 12% of female high school students and 13% of male high school students in North Dakota reported having had four or more lifetime sexual partners compared to 11% of female high school students and 18% of male high school students nationwide. - In 2003, 35% of female high school students and 28% of male high school students in North Dakota reported being currently sexually active (defined as having had sexual intercourse in the three months prior to the survey) compared to 35% of females and 34% of males nationwide.

+- In 2003, among those high school students who reported being currently sexually active, 29% of females and 39% of males in North Dakota reported having used alcohol or drugs the last time they had sexual intercourse compared to 21% of females and 30% of males nationwide. - In 2003, among those high school students who reported being currently sexually active, 63% of females and 71% of males in North Dakota reported having used condoms the last time they had sexual intercourse compared to 57% of females and 69% of males nationwide. - In 2003, among those high school students who reported being currently sexually active, 26% of females and 16% of males in North Dakota reported having used birth control pills the last time they had sexual intercourse compared to 21% of females and 13% of males nationwide. - In 2003, 92% of high school students in North Dakota reported having been taught about HIV/AIDS in school compared to 88% of high school students nationwide. - In 2000, North Dakota's abortion rate was 8 per 1,000 women ages 15-19 compared to a teen abortion rate of 24 per 1,000 nationwide.3 - In 2002, North Dakota's birth rate was 27 per 1,000 women ages 15-19 compared to a teen birth rate of 43 per 1,000 nationwide.4